Storage systems for long-term archiving

 HIT Storage Libraries and StorEasy ® BluArc DataManager

-The systems are controlled by the StorEasy® BluArc data manager, which describes the media in an ISO-compliant and transparent file system.
-Unlike with tape, these media can be removed and read on any standard Blu-ray drive.
+The systems are controlled by the StorEasy® BluArc DataManager or the PoINT Jukebox Manager, which both writes the media with an ISO-compliant and transparent file system.
+Unlike with tape, these media can be removed and read on any standard Blu-ray drive in a computer.